The Moon in conjunction with Venus and Jupiter, with the Very Large Telescope in the foreground. Image © Y. Beletsky, ESO, 2009.

 Objects: Venus

-The Moon will pass in front of Venus, creating a lunar occultation visible from countries and territories including the western Contiguous United States, Alaska, western Canada and western Mexico amongst others.
+The Moon will pass in front of Venus, creating a lunar occultation visible from countries and territories including the western Contiguous United States, western Canada, Alaska and western Mexico amongst others.
+Although the occultation will only be visible across part of the world – because the Moon is so close to the Earth that its position in the sky varies by as much as two degrees across the world – a close conjunction between the pair will be more widely visible.

 The map below shows the visibility of the occultation across the world.
 Separate contours show where the disappearance of Venus is visible (shown in red), and where its reappearance is visible (shown in blue).
 Solid contours show where each event is likely to be visible through binoculars at a reasonable altitude in the sky.
 Dotted contours indicate where each event occurs above the horizon, but may not be visible due to the sky being too bright or the Moon being very close to the horizon.